Bluedagger21/the-first-fantasy/README.txt

 Any OS with Python3:
 Change directory into the src folder and type the command: python main.py

-To Build Distributable on Windows:

-Python and py2exe is needed create a new dist.
-Once installed, run build.bat.

 Features:

 -Randomized world creation ensuring that each new game provides a different experience.